hfp/libxstream/documentation/libxstream_opencl.md

 | `libxstream_opencl_use_cmem_size` | Whether OpenCL constant-memory hints apply |
 | `libxstream_opencl_set_kernel_ptr` | Set a pointer kernel argument (USM-aware) |

+#### CUDA Host Registration

+Host memory from `libxstream_mem_host_allocate` is pinned by OpenCL, which a CUDA context cannot see: a transfer issued by CUDA from such a buffer is pageable and several times slower.
+Where the application links the CUDA runtime, `cudaHostRegister`/`cudaHostUnregister` are resolved at startup (global scope, i.e. no CUDA header and no link dependency) and such memory is registered when it is created and unregistered before it is given back.
+Registration is portable, so it also covers a context created later by `cudaSetDevice`.

+Registration follows whichever path supplied the pages: a mapped buffer is registered individually, whereas USM/SVM memory is registered per pool block rather than per `libxs_malloc`, because the pool hands out pointers into a block and registration is page-granular.
+Blocks that came from plain `malloc` are excluded -- those can share a page with unrelated heap data, and that configuration has no OpenCL device to begin with.

+There is nothing to enable: a process without CUDA resolves nothing and pays nothing, and a process that links CUDA is one that intends to use it. `LIBXSTREAM_CUDA_PIN=0` leaves the memory unregistered, which is how the pageable transport is measured. `LIBXSTREAM_VERBOSE=2` reports how many allocations were offered and how many the CUDA runtime accepted; the partial case is the interesting one, since memory it refused stays pageable and reads as a slow kernel rather than as a slow copy.

 ### Kernel Build

 | Function | Description |